smalers/welcome-to-the-usa/1956/booklet/08-rights-and-priveleges-of-a-citizen.md

 # A Welcome to USA "Citizenship" / Rights and Privileges of a Citizen #

-**Rights and Privileges of a Citizen**
+*Rights and Privileges of a Citizen*

 I may think as I please.

 I may speak or write as I please, so long as I do not interfere with the rights of others.

-I have hte right to vote.
+I have the right to vote.
 By my vote I choose the public officers who are really my servants.

 I have the right to choose my work, to seek any job for which